-IKEA organizational culture plays an important role in maintaining cost-effective business operations to sustain cost leadership business strategy of the furniture giant.
+IKEA organizational culture plays an important role in maintaining cost-effective business operations to sustain cost leadership business strategy for the furniture giant.
 In other words, due to its cost leadership business strategy, IKEA does not offer the most competitive financial compensation to its workforce.
-Instead, the home improvement and furnishing chain attracts employees with intangible benefits that are deeply integrated within IKEA organizational culture.
+Instead, the home improvement and furnishing chain attracts employees with intangible benefits that are deeply integrated within IKEA corporate culture.

-> IKEA organizational culture is based on the following principles:
+IKEA organizational culture is based on the following principles:

-> IKEA Group Report contains a full analysis of IKEA organizational culture.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on IKEA.
+IKEA Group Report contains the above analysis of IKEA organizational culture.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on IKEA.
 Moreover, the report contains analyses of IKEA leadership, organizational structure and business strategy.
-The report also comprises discussions of IKEA marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of IKEA marketing strategy, ecosystem and addresses issues of corporate social responsibility.

-> Kowitt, B. (2016) “At Ikea, Everybody Is Equal” Fortune, Available at: http://fortune.com/2016/03/10/ikea-corporate-culture-best-companies/
+Kowitt, B. (2016) “At Ikea, Everybody Is Equal” Fortune, Available at: http://fortune.com/2016/03/10/ikea-corporate-culture-best-companies/

 Sustainability Report FY 2021, IKEA

 Martin M. (2018) “4 unusual ways self-made billionaire IKEA founder Ingvar Kamprad insisted on saving money” CNBC, Available at: https://www.cnbc.com/2018/01/29/money-habits-of-self-made-billionaire-ikea-founder-ingvar-kamprad.html